-- i) The total of all accessory buildings associated with a residential use shall have a lot coverage no greater than 7% up to a maximum of 70m2 and no accessory building shall have a height of no more than 4.5 metres. - ii) No accessory building shall project in front of any building line setback.
+- i) The total of all accessory buildings associated with a residential use shall have a lot coverage no greater than 7% up to a maximum of 70m2 and no accessory building shall have a height of no more than 4.5 metres. - ii) No accessory building shall project in front of any building line setback except as provided by Section 38, Part II of these Regulations. - iii) Accessory buildings shall be located at least 3 feet from any lot line and at least 6 feet from any other structure on the lot or the abutting lot. - iv) Accessory buildings shall be finished with exterior roof, wall, window and door components of similar quality and type of material and colour as the main building on the lot.
+Exterior finishes shall be fully constructed or applied within three months of substantial completion (ie: the time at which the structure becomes useful for its intended purpose).